Jmakesthingswith/antfarm-simulator/README.md

 1. Clone the repository or download the files.
 2. Open `index.html` in a browser.
 3. Some browsers require a local server for module imports.
-If needed, you can use a simple server, cd to the filepath and then do:
+If needed, you can use a simple server. cd to the filepath and then do:

 ```bash